cryptowerk/docs.cryptowerk.com/content/tutorials/3-register-with-callbacks.md

 curl -sS --header "X-ApiKey: $apiKey $apiCred" --data "hashes=1111111111111111111111111111111111111111111111111111111111111111&lookupInfos=23&callback=$(urlEncode "http:jsonplain:${webhook}?keepthemapart=1")" $server/API/v8/register then curl -sS --header "X-ApiKey: $apiKey $apiCred" --data "hashes=1111111111111111111111111111111111111111111111111111111111111111&lookupInfos=23&callback=$(urlEncode "http:jsonplain:${webhook}?keepthemapart=2")" $server/API/v8/register
 ```
-with this example it would then not call your endpoint once with two seals but twice with one seal each.
+with this example it would then not call your endpoint once with two Seals but twice with one Seal each.